Boss to Coach Conversation 4 of 5

 Step One Why Development

 There is always something to learn.
 A sense of progress and hope is one of our core needs.
-Having an activated development pathway significantly increases the enjoyment of and significantly decreases disengagement in our work.
+Having an activated development pathway increases engagement and reduces disengagement in your work.

 The problem is the corporate ladder is broken.
 Job titles and pay rises are too infrequent to satisfy our need to learn and grow.
 In addition, the workplace development conversation and documented plan often become a “tick the box” exercise, versus something we can leverage.